 - 1. The Interstate 8 (I-8) Alternative creates a southern route from the Imperial Valley Substation to the Proposed Project just west of Highway 67.
-As part of the I-8 Alternative, five route options are also evaluated: Campo North Option, Buckman Springs Underground Option, West Buckman Springs Option, South Buckman Springs Option, and the Chocolate Canyon Option. - 2.
+As part of the I-8 Alternative, five route options were also evaluated in the Draft EIR/EIS: Campo North Option, Buckman Springs Underground Option, West Buckman Springs Option, South Buckman Springs Option, and the Chocolate Canyon Option.
+Five revisions to the I-8 Alternative route have been added since publication of the Draft EIR/EIS: SWPL Archaeological Site Revision, Jacumba SWPL Breakaway Point Reroute, Chocolate Canyon Option Revision, High Meadows Reroute, and the Highway 67 Hansen Quarry Reroute. - 2.
 The BCD Alternative would replace the central segment of the Interstate 8 Alternative from the area of Boulevard to just south of Pine Valley.
-One route option, the BCD South Option, is considered. - 3.
+One route option, the BCD South Option, is considered.
+Both the BCD Alternative and the BCD South Option were revised after publication of the Draft EIR/EIS. - 3.
 The Route D Alternative is north of the I-8 freeway and the town of Descanso would replace the western 20 miles of the Interstate 8 Alternative, ending at the Central South Substation Alternative and requiring use of 16 miles of the Proposed Project route. - 4.
 The Modified Route D Alternative (south of the I-8 freeway) would replace the Interstate 8 Alternative from the Crestwood Boulevard area along the I-8 freeway to the east end of Alpine.
 One route option for this alternative, the Star Valley Option, is considered.
+A revision to the Star Valley Option was evaluated in the Recirculated Draft EIR/Supplemental Draft EIS.
+In addition, the following route revisions were considered: Cameron Reroute, Pacific Crest Trail (PCT) Route C/D Revision, and the Western Modified Route D Alternative Revisions.

 In order to compare a southern transmission route to the "Best Northern Route" defined in Section ES.7.1, an Environmentally Superior Southern Route has been developed.
-The Environmentally Superior Southern Route consists of the Interstate 8 Alternative, with the Campo North Option, the Modified Route D Alternative, the Star Valley Option, and the Chocolate Canyon Option.
+The Environmentally Superior Southern Route consists of the Interstate 8 Alternative (with all applicable revisions: SWPL Archaeological Site Revision, Jacumba SWPL Breakaway Point Reroute, Chocolate Canyon Option Revision, High Meadows Reroute, and the Highway 67 Hansen Quarry Reroute), the BCD Alternative Revision and BCD South Option Revision, and the Modified Route D Alternative and all of its revisions.

 This section is organizes as follows.
-Section ES.7.2.1 describes the Interstate 8 Alternative's five route options and defines which are required to be the environmentally superior Interstate 8 Alternative.
+Section ES.7.2.1 describes the Interstate 8 Alternative's five route options and subsequent revisions, and defines which are required to be the environmentally superior Interstate 8 Alternative.
 This is then compared to the BCD Alternative, Route D Alternative, and Modified Route D Alternative and the options within these alternatives to determine an overall Environmentally Superior Southern Route Alternative.

-ES.7.2.1 Interstate 8 Alternative Route Options
+ES.7.2.1 Interstate 8 Alternative Route Options and Revisions

 The Interstate 8 Alternative includes five short segment options along its 93-mile route.
 This section provides a comparison of each of these options with the respective Interstate 8 Alternative segment that each would replace.
+It also includes five revisions to the I-8 Alternative route have been added since publication of the Draft EIR/EIS: SWPL Archaeological Site Revision, Jacumba SWPL Breakaway Point Reroute, Chocolate Canyon Option Revision, High Meadows Reroute, and the Highway 67 Hansen Quarry Reroute.